Skip to content

 Add Rule Autocomplete For Plugin Users

-If your plugin adds custom rules, you can also augment Kanun's rule autocomplete so array-style rule definitions suggest your rule names in TypeScript.
+If your plugin adds custom rules, you can augment Kanun's rule autocomplete so array-style rule definitions suggest your rule names in TypeScript.

 ts